sariina/d3-scenario/README.md

           h: 768 // height of main svg
       });
 ```
- 5. create your scenario by adding `Scenes` - read below or look at `example` folder
+- create your scenario by adding `Scenes` - read below or look at `example` folder

 ## Scenes

 A `Scenario` is collection of `Scenes`. each `Scene` can be one the following types:

- 1. **Simple**: a simple promisifed function,you are free to define multiple steps inside it, each steps should call the next step and the main function should be inside of a Promise.
+- **1.Simple**: a simple promisifed function,you are free to define multiple steps inside it, each steps should call the next step and the main function should be inside of a Promise.
 ```javascript
 function my_simple_scene(){
         return new Promise(function(resolve,reject){